angelo-wf/LakeSnes/README.md

 The emulator currently only supports regular LoROM and HiROM games (no co-processors and such).
 Battery saves are not retained yet.
 SPC files can also not be loaded yet.

 This emulator is definitely not fully accurate.
 The PPU renders per scanline, so mid-scanline effects are not supported.
 The DSP executes on a per-sample basis.
-The SPC is currently still opcode-based (although the SPC core itself is cycle-accurate).
-The CPU-side timing should be cycle-accurate now, but the exact timing of certain event is still somewhat off.
+The SPC and CPU-side timing should be cycle-accurate now, but the exact timing of certain event is still somewhat off.
 Communication between the CPU and SPC is also not cycle-accurate.

 Quite a few TODO's are scattered throughout the code for things that are currently not quite fully emulated, mostly related to edge cases and some lesser-used PPU features.